-The articulography data were collected with a portable 16-channel EMA device (WAVE, Northern Digital Inc.) at a sampling rate of 100 Hz, and automatically synchronized to the audio signal (recorded at 22.05 kHz using an Oktava MK012 microphone) by the controlling software (WaveFront, Northern Digital Inc.).
+The articulography data were collected with a portable 16-channel EMA device (WAVE, Northern Digital) at a sampling rate of 100 Hz, and automatically synchronized to the audio signal (recorded at 22.05 kHz using an Oktava MK012 microphone) by the controlling software (WaveFront, Northern Digital).
 This software also corrected for head movement using a 6DOF reference sensor attached to each participant's forehead.
 The microphone and EMA device were connected to the controlling laptop via a Roland Quad-Capture USB Audio interface.

 We attached a total of three sensors to the midline of each participant's tongue using PeriAcryl 90 HV dental glue.
-One sensor (T3) was positioned as far backward as possible without causing discomfort for the speaker.
-Another sensor (T1) was positioned about 0.5 cm behind the tongue tip.
-The remaining tongue sensor (T2) was positioned approximately midway between the other two sensors.
-The average absolute distance between the front and the back sensor was about 24 mm, and did not differ significantly between the two groups.
-Attaching all sensors took about 20 minutes.
+One sensor was positioned as far backward as possible without causing discomfort for the speaker.
+Another sensor was positioned about 0.5 cm behind the tongue tip.
+The final sensor was positioned approximately midway between the other two sensors.2 Attaching all sensors took about 20 minutes.
 Whenever sensors came off during the course of the experiment, they were reattached at their original location.
-To align the positional data to axes comparable between speakers, a separate biteplate recording (containing 3 sensors, see Figure 2) was used during processing to rotate the data of each speaker relative to the occlusal plane (Hoole & Zierdt, 2010; Yunusova et al., 2009) and to translate to a common origin on the biteplate ('X' in Figure 2; note that this origin does not influence the normalized sensor positions, due to our preprocessing steps outlined below).
+To align the positional data to axes comparable between speakers, a separate biteplate recording (containing 3 sensors, see Figure 1) was used during processing to rotate the data of each speaker relative to the occlusal plane (Hoole & Zierdt, 2010; Yunusova et al., 2009) and to translate to a common origin on the biteplate ('X' in Figure 1; note that this origin does not influence the normalized sensor positions, due to our preprocessing steps outlined below).